rmcnaughGitHub/Definitive-Module-Pattern/README.md

 definitive-module-pattern
 ==========================

-The "Definitive Module Pattern" is an alternative to the "Module Pattern" and the "Revealing Module Pattern".
+The Javascript "Definitive Module Pattern" is an alternative to the "Module Pattern" and the "Revealing Module Pattern".
 It offers the following advantages: declaratively namespaces the private and public subroutines, decouples the public subroutines from the return statement, and groups all content within object literals.

 Module Pattern